ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-12-1.png)<!-- -->

-As you can see the function created the OFT Zones and stored them as part of the Tracking object.
+As we see, the function created the OFT Zones and stored them as part of the `Tracking` object.
-Now we can resolve whenever a body point is in a certain zone
+Now we can resolve whenever a body point is in a certain zone:

 ```r